CaoKha/lcf_docs.github.io/src/dcn/dcn-accueil.md

 ## Description:

-The dcn homepage consist of a filter system and a table which displays all dossiers within a selected season.
+The dcn homepage consists of a filter system and a table which displays all dossiers within a selected season.

 ## Files: